modin-project/modin/docs/usage_guide/advanced_usage/modin_logging.rst

 In the next example, we add logging for not only internal Modin API calls, but also for partition metadata and memory profiling.
 We can set the granularity (in seconds) at which the system memory utilization is logged using `LogMemoryInterval`.
-We can also set the size of the memory logs (in MBs) using `LogMemorySize`.
+We can also set the maximum size of the logs (in MBs) using `LogFileSize`.

 .. code-block:: python